recommend-games/blog/content/posts/debiased_rankings/index.md

 # Removing the bias towards cooperative games

+Let's take a look at one final categorical feature to debias: competitive vs cooperative games.
+Cooperative games have been on the rise for a number of years now, winning six out of ten {{% sdj %}}Spiel{{% /sdj %}} and {{% kdj / %}} awards since I started my predictions in [2020]({{<ref "posts/sdj_2020_4/index.md">}}).
+While less than 9% of all games in our dataset are cooperative, on average they have a significanly higher (by almost 0.48 points) rating compared to competitive games:

 {{< img src="plot_cat_cooperative" alt="Violin plot: competitive/cooperative games vs their ratings" >}}

+We can go through the exercise of debiasing the ratings and calculating a new ranking here too, but the outcome would pretty much be just the standard BGG ranking with the cooperative games filter out (or rather weighed down).
+If you really want to take a look, you can download the new ranking [here](ranking_debiased_cooperative.csv).

 # The boring details